Cosmic ray: Discovery

 In 1909, Theodor Wulf developed an electrometer, a device to measure the rate of ion production inside a hermetically sealed container, and used it to show higher levels of radiation at the top of the Eiffel Tower than at its base.
 However, his paper published in Physikalische Zeitschrift was not widely accepted.
 In 1911, Domenico Pacini observed simultaneous variations of the rate of ionization over a lake, over the sea, and at a depth of 3 metres from the surface.
 Pacini concluded from the decrease of radioactivity underwater that a certain part of the ionization must be due to sources other than the radioactivity of the Earth.

 In 1912, Victor Hess carried three enhanced-accuracy Wulf electrometers to an altitude of 5,300 metres in a free balloon flight.
-He found the ionization rate increased approximately fourfold over the rate at ground level.
+He found the ionization rate increased to twice the rate at ground level.
 Hess ruled out the Sun as the radiation's source by making a balloon ascent during a near-total eclipse.
 With the moon blocking much of the Sun's visible radiation, Hess still measured rising radiation at rising altitudes.
 He concluded that "The results of the observations seem most likely to be explained by the assumption that radiation of very high penetrating power enters from above into our atmosphere."
 In 1913–1914, Werner Kolhörster confirmed Victor Hess's earlier results by measuring the increased ionization enthalpy rate at an altitude of 9 km.
 Hess received the Nobel Prize in Physics in 1936 for his discovery.